EmilieAndreasen/cds-la-assignments/Assignment_2/README.md

 ## Technicalities

-For this assignment, two standard Python packages/modules are needed (i.e., 'os' and 're') along with 'pandas' and 'spaCy'.
+For this assignment, it is necessary to pip install the modules specified in the requirements.txt file.

 ## Folder structure